 The Jack Ryan project was a major promotion for the Amazon Jack Ryan TV series, which we worked on for our friends at We Make Stuff Happen, writing a lot of the software which drove the stand.
-It was probably the most complex event we’ve been involved with, comprising multiple sets of computers, each with a job to do.
-The initial work was executed very quickly, with refinements made later on as the stand was used at different events.
+It was probably the most complex event we’ve worked on, comprising multiple sets of computers, each with a job to do.
+The initial execution was very quick, with refinements coming later as the stand went to different events.

-The idea was that the stand was a CIA testing/recruiting location, where people would register, be given a printed identity card, and work through games designed to test their shooting prowess and analytical and memory skills.
-The card was used to log in to each of the games, as well as display their details on a final score display screen.
+The stand was a mock CIA testing/recruiting location.
+People would register, receive printed identity card, and work through games designed to test their shooting prowess and analytical and memory skills.
+They used the card to log in to each game, and then see their results on a final score screen.
 All in all, lots of moving parts.

-The registration desk was set up with two identical workstations, each with commercial card printing software, a card printer, and stacks of blank RFID tagged cards.
-The users would give their details, have a headshot taken, and receive an identity card, with the details recorded in a database.
+We set up the registration desk with two identical workstations.
+Each had commercial card printing software, a card printer, and stacks of blank RFID tagged cards.
+The users gave their details, had a headshot taken, and received an identity card; their details were recorded in a database.

 The shooting range used bespoke software usually used for training police tactical response teams.
-When the users had completed the game, their score would be recorded via a tablet.
+The crew member in charge used a tablet to record the users’ scores when they completed the game.

-Once they had finished the shooting test, they would be sent upstairs to the analytical test, where they would click in and be shown a trailer for the Jack Ryan TV series.
-Once it had finished, they would be quizzed on what they had seen, along with some math and word-play questions, with multiple choice answers presented on a touch screen.
+After the shooting test, they went upstairs for the analytical test.
+They tapped-in to start a trailer for the Jack Ryan TV series.
+Afterwards, there was a quiz on what they had seen, along with some math and word-play questions, with multiple choice answers on a touch screen.

-After the analytical test, they would head out of the stand proper to a console where they could touch in with their cards to see how they had scored.
-Players who had scored better in shooting would be categorised as “Agents,” while those who had done better on the quiz would be “Analysts”.
-A high score tablet was displayed on the side of the stand for the top ten players during the event.
+After the analytical test, they would head out of the stand proper to a console where they could touch in with their cards to see how they had scored, and what assignment they had achieved.
+Players whose shooting score was higher were “Agents,” while those who did better on the quiz were “Analysts”.
+There was a high score tablet on the side of the stand for the top ten players during the current event.

-The software was written around a Dropwizard server, attached to a MySQL database holding the card and user data (our database server choice was dictated by the card registration software – MySQL was the closest to an Open Source option).
-All of the user-facing screens, including the quiz, score display, and card touch-ins, were done using an AngularJS web application.
+The software used a Dropwizard server, with a MySQL database for the card and user data (the card software dictated our database server choice – MySQL was the closest to an Open Source option).
+We used an AngularJS web application for all of the user-facing screens, including the quiz, score display, and card touch-ins.
 The server itself was a well-specced, if ancient, Thinkpad that we have used on a number of events, while the Raspberry Pis were almost all model 3Bs, with one or two 3B+s.
 With the exception of the registration workstations, all of the machines were running Linux (Raspbian/Mint Xfce).